cyoulabel/ha-wa-bridge/README.md

   message: "Dinner is ready! 🍽️"
 ```

+> **Note:** sending by group *name* requires an internal `getChats()` call to look up the group.
+If your account has contacts affected by the LID bug, this call can fail entirely.
+Prefer **Sending to a Group by ID** below whenever possible — it's also faster since it skips the lookup.

 ### Sending to a Group by ID
 You can send messages to a group using its stable ID.
-This is recommended for automations since the ID doesn't change when the group is renamed.
+This is recommended for automations since the ID doesn't change when the group is renamed, and it avoids the `getChats()` LID issue entirely.
 Use the `whatsapp.get_groups` service to find group IDs; or check the add on logs while sending / receiving a message for a group to get the ID

 ```yaml
 service: whatsapp.send_message